Pumkko/azure-next-swa/README.md

 App service with code deployment, maybe possible but just could not make it work App service with Docker deployment, this time it works just right, using the dockerfile from NextJs sample : https://github.com/vercel/next.js/blob/canary/examples/with-docker/Dockerfile

+### Deployment with Bicep
+So I setup two bicep folders
+    - build
+    - pre-build
+This idea is simple, i need to setup a container registry and a Azure App Configuration.
+I need to create github secrets from those two services.
+But it is quite complicated to do that with bicep in one go.
+Terraform would be useful here but i try to stick to bicep for this project (for learning purposes).
+The easiest thing i found is to create those two services "manually" IE execute the bicep files with the CLI.
+In a way it makes sense, those two services never change after creation, they're needed to "bootstrap" the app Those files can be found under `pre-build`

+The other folder `build` contains the app service and the different key value to save in Azure App Configuration.
+Those do change each build, the app service need to target a diffent docker image, and the azure app configuration might have a new entry.

+### Side note

+To create a Linux Service Plan, it's important (and not well documented) to set `reserved: true`, just `Kind: Linux` is not enough

 ## Configuration
 That one is tricky.
 One thing I did not get at first is that NextJS will aggressively try to do as much SSG as possible.
 That means much of the configuration must be known at compile time.
 Take page.tsx `getCharacters` function.